High School Students Admissions

-College Pathway applications must be submitted by March 10, 2017.
+College Pathway applications must be submitted by April 10, 2017 for international students and by May 1, 2017 for US students.
 Stones and Bones applications will not be accepted after April 17, 2017.
 Arts and Sciences in Asia applications must be submitted by May 1, 2017.

 For Immersion, Arts and Sciences in Chicago, and Undergraduate Courses, international students must submit all application materials before April 10 for Session I, and before April 24 for Session II.
 US students must submit all application materials by May 1, 2017.

 The Research in the Biological Sciences (RIBS) program admission closes at 5 pm Central Standard Time on March 1, 2017.
 Only applications that are complete at that time will be considered.
 Admissions decisions will be emailed on April 1, 2017.